 Current position: ESERO Denmark Manager and project manager at the House of Natural Sciences.
 Working professionally for increasing the scientific literacy as well as the interest and motivation for science and technology has been guiding my career choices.

-Previously, I have worked as Publishing Editor at Aarhus University Press, administrative head of a university pedagogy unit of higher science education at Aarhus University, postdoctoral fellow at Science and Technology, Aarhus University and Chicago University, high school physics teacher at Mercantec, information consultant at the International Centre for Research in Organic Farming – among other positions.
+Previously, I have worked as Publishing Editor at Aarhus University Press, administrative head of a university pedagogy unit of higher science education at Aarhus University, postdoctoral fellow at Science and Technology, Aarhus University and Chicago University, high school physics teacher at Mercantec, information specialist at the International Centre for Research in Organic Farming – among other positions.

 One result of the PhD was a monograph on the development of modern astronomy.

 - Author – some books and papers (publications)

 - Performing musician – musician in Pernille Dahl Trio (upright and electric bass)

 - Armchair philosopher – in particular the concept of time, predictive processing, consciousness, mind and body, science and religion, fate and free will, brain-machine interface, artificial intelligence, and long-term thinking.